Essar Energy shares up after possible bid approach

 Essar Global has also made a possible offer to buy Essar Energy’s 4.25 percent convertible bonds due 2016 for 80 pence per share.

+Essar Energy declined to comment further on Monday.
+A spokesman for Capital World Investors - Essar’s second-largest shareholder, declined to comment.

-Essar Global’s latest move is a U-turn from its earlier plan to sell shares to dilute its 78.02 percent stake in Essar Energy so the company could meet UK listing requirements, which mandate that at least 25 percent of a company’s stock be available for trading.
+Essar Global’s latest move is a U-turn from its earlier plans of selling shares to dilute its 78.02 percent stake in Essar Energy so the company could meet UK listing requirements, which mandate that at least 25 percent of a company’s stock be available for trading.